bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

 - 2 login nodes for users `med-login1` and `med-login2` (for interactive sessions only),
 - 2 nodes for file transfers `med-transfer1` and `med-transfer2`,
-- a scheduling system using SLURM (SGE is being phased out),
+- a scheduling system using Slurm,
 - approximately 200 general purpose compute nodes `med01XX`, `med02XX`, `med05XX`, `med06XX`, `med07XX`.
 - a few high memory nodes `med040[1-4]`,
 - 4 nodes with 4 Tesla GPUs each (!) `med030[1-4]`,